-If identified issues or red flags cannot be resolved to the satisfaction of the Group's General Counsel, the Third Party will be reclassified as High Risk and additional due diligence must be performed.
+If identified issues or red flags cannot be resolved to the satisfaction of the GC, the Third Party will be reclassified as High Risk and additional due diligence must be performed.

-High Risk: in addition to the medium risk steps, the Group's General Counsel, or other officer authorised by the General Counsel, must perform an interview with the local directors or senior management of the Third Party to assess the compliance culture of the Third Party and their understanding of the proposed contractual obligations.
+High Risk: in addition to the medium risk steps, the GC, or other officer authorised by the General Counsel, must perform an interview with the local directors or senior management of the Third Party to assess the compliance culture of the Third Party and their understanding of the proposed contractual obligations.
 Independent background checks should also be performed if appropriate.

-Contracting may proceed if the Group's General Counsel and the Group's Chief Executive Officer are satisfied that the risks, including any red flags, have been resolved or can be satisfactorily managed.
+Contracting may proceed if the GC and the CEO are satisfied that the risks, including any red flags, have been resolved or can be satisfactorily managed.
 However, the Third Party will remain in the High Risk category for monitoring purposes in accordance with paragraph 5.7(d) of this Policy.